 How are Concussions Treated?

-Your treatment will depend on the severity of your concussion.
+Treatment will depend on the severity of the concussion.
 For concussions that cause swelling or bleeding of the brain, surgery may be required to alleviate the blood and pressure on the brain.
-For concussions without swelling or bleeding, your doctor may recommend:

 Although most people recover fully after a concussion, how quickly they recover depends on many factors.
 These factors include how severe their concussion was, their age, their health before the concussion, and how they take care of themselves after the concussion.